omeka/Documentation/source/Reference/models/Item.rst

         These File records will not be persisted in the database until the itemis saved or saveFiles() is invoked.

         :param File $file:
-        :returns: void

     .. php:method:: getResourceId()

+        Identify Item records as relating to the Items ACL resource.

         Required by Zend_Acl_Resource_Interface.

-        Identifies Item records as relating to the Items ACL resource.

         :returns: string

+    .. php:method:: _validate()

+        Validate this item.